 Medication-Assisted Treatment | Substance Abuse

-Our medication-assisted treatment programs help treat addictions to both drugs and alcohol.
-We use the following medications:
+Our medication-assisted treatment (MAT) programs help treat addictions to both drugs and alcohol.

-- Suboxone (buprenorphine): used to treat opioid addictions, and helps to decrease euphoric effects, alleviate symptoms of withdrawal and suppress cravings
+Suboxone (Buprenorphine)Used to treat opioid addictions, buprenorphine (brand name Suboxone) helps to decrease euphoric effects, alleviates symptoms of withdrawal and suppresses cravings.

-- Methadone: provided only by approved pharmacies like ours, and helps to reduce withdrawal symptoms and regulate euphoria
+This medication is provided only by approved pharmacies like ours.
+It helps to reduce withdrawal symptoms and regulate euphoria.

-- Vivitrol (naltrexone): taken as a daily pill or monthly injectable to treat alcohol addictions or prevent relapse to opioids after detoxification
+Taken as a daily pill or monthly injectable, naltrexone (brand name Vivitrol) treats alcohol addictions or prevents relapse to opioids after detoxification.

-- Narcan (naloxone): used to treat and reverse an opioid overdose and administered through the nose or muscle
+Though not used in treatment programs, naloxone (brand name Narcan) is an additional medication used to treat and reverse an opioid overdose.
+It is administered through the nose or muscle.

 Our doctors will work with you to identify your previous treatment experiences, medical conditions and other factors that relate to your care.
 We created the first hospital-based methadone program in the state of Maryland in the 1970s and currently treat more than 500 people.